dpd1208/bamazon/README.md

 3. If amount desired exceed inventory available, order will be rejected
 ![alt text](/images/bamazon_low_inventory.PNG  "Logo Title Text 1")

+4. When prompted, type "n" to exit Bamazon

 ## Technologies
 -The inventory information is stored in a MySQL database.
 -Inquirer package is used for customer inputs.